Klehrik/AFUtils/README.md

 // ...

 var cmd = new Command(
-    // The unique identifier for the command; consider prepending your mod name "myMod_myCommand",
+    // The unique identifier for the command; consider prepending your mod name or something "myMod_myCommand",

     // This function will run when the command is sent